arvigeus/AZ-204/Learning Path/App Service.md

    To see how your target slot would run with the new settings before the swap actually happens, don't select Swap, but follow the instructions in _Swap with preview_ below.

-1. When you're finished, close the dialog box by selecting Close.
+1. When you're finished, close the dialog box by selecting **Close**.

 ##### Swap with preview (multi-phase swap)